Third World: Etymology

-The demographer, anthropologist, and historian Alfred Sauvy, in an article published in the French magazine L'Observateur, August 14, 1952, coined the term third world (tiers monde), referring to countries that were playing a small role in international trade and business.
+The demographer, anthropologist, and historian Alfred Sauvy, in an article published in the French magazine L'Observateur, August 14, 1952, used the term third world (tiers monde), referring to countries that were playing a small role in international trade and business.
 His usage was a reference to the Third Estate (tiers état), the commoners of pre-revolutionary France, who, in the Estates General, opposed the clergy and nobles, respectively the First and Second Estates (hence the use of the older form tiers rather than the modern troisième for "third").
 Sauvy wrote, "This third world ignored, exploited, despised like the third estate also wants to be something."
 In the context of the Cold War, he conveyed the concept of political non-alignment with either the capitalist or communist bloc.
 Simplistic interpretations quickly led to the term merely designating these unaligned countries.

+Although Sauvy is commonly credited with coining the phrase in 1952, the concept may have already been in circulation at the 1947 Asian Relations Conference in New Delhi.

 Related concepts

 Third World vs. Three Worlds

+The Three Worlds Theory was developed by Mao Zedong following the Sino-Soviet Split.
+Mao grouped the Soviet Union and United States together into the First World as he began to view both as hegemonic superpowers.
+Mao Zedong began to articulate the Three Worlds Theory in the early 1970s, and in 1974, Vice-Premier Deng Xiaoping pronounced the Three Worlds Theory at the UN General Assembly.

-The "Three Worlds Theory" developed by Mao Zedong is different from the Western theory of the Three Worlds or Third World.
+The "Three Worlds Theory" developed by Mao Zedong is different from the Western theory of the Third World.
 For example, in the Western theory, China and India belong respectively to the second and third worlds, but in Mao's theory both China and India are part of the Third World which he defined as consisting of exploited nations.